aymammeri/uFile-client/README.md

 ## User Stories
 ===============

+-As an unregistered user, I would like to sign up with email and password.
+-As a registered user, I would like to sign in with email and password.
+-As a signed in user, I would like to change password.
+-As a signed in user, I would like to sign out.
+-As a signed in user, I would like to upload a file.
+-As a signed in user, I would like to update the name.
-- As a user, I want to be able to see my already uploaded files
+-As a signed in user, I would like to see the all my uploaded.

-- As a user, I want to be able to upload/download files to/from my account
+-As a signed in user, I would like to delete my file.